gapotchenko/adhoc-file-signer/README.md

   [Tailscale Funnel](https://tailscale.com/kb/1223/funnel) is required to secure the traffic, which may add operational costs over time.
-Alternatively, you can do it yourself by utilizing an intermediate HTTP proxy server with a proper TLS termination and port forwarding to the outside world.
+Alternatively, you can do it yourself by utilizing an intermediate HTTP proxy server with a proper TLS termination and port forwarding to WAN.